magland/epoxy/README.md

 # epoxy

-Sort of like binder, sort of like repo2docker.
+Sort of like [binder](https://mybinder.readthedocs.io/en/latest/), sort of like [repo2docker](https://github.com/jupyter/repo2docker).

 ## What does it do?

 Epoxy can be used in two ways.

-In the first usage, much like docker2repo, it takes as input a repository or local source directory and builds and runs a docker container with environment inferred from the contents of the repository.
+In the first usage, much like repo2docker, it takes as input a repository or local source directory and builds and runs a docker container with environment inferred from the contents of the repository.
 It then opens a jupyterlab or other interactive session to interact with the source code.
-Unlike docker2repo, if the input is a directory on the local machine, the directory can be mounted in the container and therefore the source files can be edited both inside and outside the container.
+Unlike repo2docker, if the input is a directory on the local machine, the directory can be mounted in the container and therefore the source files can be edited both inside and outside the container.

 In the second usage, much like binder, it is a web server that provides, on demand, the same live, interactive session in a web browser without installing any software locally.